Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Those bars can be purchased from some of what I refer to as "junk catalogs" that I get in the mail.
 However, deadbolt locks, and having windows so far off the ground that they can't be crawled into is good.
 I have also read articles saying people should plant low growing shrubs that have thorns on them underneath windows, I don't know that those bars would be that great, I have a hunch if enough force was put on the door the door the bar might give.
 If I had lots of expensive jewelry, and a lot of really expensive electronic equipment I would invest in an alarm system.
 I have a friend who has a small safe that she keeps her jewelry in.
 She has so much good jewelry that she can't wear it all at one time and a couple pieces that she would never be able to replace because they were her late Mother's.
 She also has insurance riders on all the jewelry too.
 Myself I don't have anything a burglar would want.

 Timers on which you can adjust the time to switch appliance as lights, radios, TVs on and off might help when you are not home.
 An answering machine you can access from elsewhere might be of some use.
 You can call your own number, listen to your calls and return any or erase any so the machine will not sound full to an caller who is simply trying to find out if you are there.
-Unfortunately, if they want in, they are coming in and the best you can do is be prepared to deal with them quickly.

 Where I live there is a lot of problem with people entering occupied homes.
 Granted this usually because of carelessness of the occupant, but a person never knows.